VadymKurylenko/vadymkurylenko.github.io/activities.md

 - Workshop on geometric and algebraic combinatorics, Santander.

 ## 2023
-- Hodge and K-Theory meet combinatorics, Lausanne
+- Hodge and K-theory meet combinatorics, Lausanne
 - 4th Graduate student meeting in
 applied algebra and combinatorics, Stockholm
 - Regional workshop in algebraic geometry, Jena

 ## 2022

-- School and workshop on Topological recursion, Salento
+- School and workshop on topological recursion, Salento

 ## 2020